-The Specialty Products segment produces and sells $\frac{p}{2}S_5$ used in several end markets and applications, including lubricant additives, various agricultural applications, various mining applications, and emerging electric battery technologies.
-Within the lubricant additive end market, currently the Company's largest end market application, P_2S_5 is primarily used in the production of a family of compounds called ZDDP, which is considered an essential component in the formulation of engine oils with its main function to provide anti-wear protection to engine components.
-P_2S_5 is also used in pesticide and mining chemicals applications.
+The Specialty Products segment produces and sells $P_2S_5$ used in several end markets and applications, including high quality specialty chemicals, various agricultural applications, various mining applications, and emerging electric battery technologies.
+Within the high quality specialty chemicals end market, currently the Company's largest end market application, $P_2S_5$ is primarily used in the production of a family of compounds called ZDDP, which is considered an essential component in the formulation of engine oils with its main function to provide anti-wear protection to engine components. $P_2S_5$ is also used in pesticide and mining chemicals applications.

-Interest income, interest expense, other income (expense) and certain corporate operating expenses are neither allocated to the segments nor included in the measures of segment performance by the chief operating decision-maker ("CODM").
+Interest income, interest expense, other income (expense) and certain corporate operating expenses are neither allocated to the segments nor included in the measures of segment performance by the CODM.
 The corporate category is not considered to be a segment.
-The CODM is the Company's CEO.
+The CODM is the Company's Chief Executive Officer.